Breaking the cycle:Tackling late heart failure diagnosis in the UK

 Roche Diagnostics partnered with Public Policy Projects, an independent policy institute, to publish a report that shines a light on the serious burden that late heart failure diagnosis in the UK places on patients and the wider healthcare system.
-It reviews existing publications and includes an analysis of UK primary care and secondary care records conducted by IQVIA*and Public Health England (PHE) ‘fingertips’ data by Anderson Strategy.

 This report is an important milestone in the journey of improvement our diagnostic services are on.
 It highlights the benefits of earlier diagnosis for patients and the wider health system, and clearly sets out recommendations for all those involved in the treatment and care of patients presenting with heart failure symptoms